kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 ## Prerequisite

-The image signing operator is developed using operator-sdk version 0.11.0.
+The image signing operator is developed using Operator SDK version 0.11.0.

 In order to build and deploy the operator, the following prerequisite packages need to be installed:
 - go version 1.13 or later